 February 03, 2020 / Business

-How to Create a Media Kit for Jewelry Artists
+How to Create a Press Kit for Jewelry Artists

 Every jewelry designer loves some press coverage!
 Read on for tips to create a media kit that will put your designs in front of editors. ...

 Every jewelry designer loves a little press coverage!
-Read on for tips to create a media kit that will easily put your business and designs in front of editors and influencers.
+Read on for tips to create a jewelry press kit that will easily put your business and designs in front of editors and influencers.

-One of the questions I get most often from jewelry artists is about how to get editorial coverage in magazines and on influencer blogs.
+One of the questions I get most often from jewelry artists is about how to get editorial coverage in magazines and on influencer social media sites.
 Want to be included in holiday gift guides, style articles, and other features?
-A media kit is a great first step to attracting coverage on your jewelry business.
+A jewelry press kit is a great first step to attracting coverage on your jewelry business.

 In the old days, artists would create glossy pocket folders with printouts of jewelry photos, brochures, and business cards neatly tucked inside.
 Now, the digital age makes media kits, sometimes also referred to as press kits, easier than ever.
 You can assemble a kit from files you probably already have on your hard drive so it is ready at your fingertips when opportunity knocks.